eafarris/euikit/installation.md

 ## Installation

-1. Bring in EUIKit via composer: `composer require eafarris/euikit`
+1. Bring in x-euikit:: via composer: `composer require eafarris/x-euikit::`
 2. From the top of your Laravel project, run `composer install`.

 ### Livewire

-EUIKit depends on Laravel Livewire.
+x-euikit:: depends on Laravel Livewire.
 It will be automatically installed as a dependency.

 ### Tailwind and AlpineJS

-EUIKit depends on TailwindCSS and TailwindCSS Forms.
+x-euikit:: depends on TailwindCSS and TailwindCSS Forms.
 To install them:

 1. Add the following lines to the "devDependencies" section of your project's package.json: